David Prowse: Health problems

 Prowse worked with multiple arthritis organisations in Britain and was vice-president of the Physically Handicapped and Able-bodied Association.

 In March 2009, Prowse revealed that he was suffering from prostate cancer.
-From early 2009, he underwent radiation therapy at the Royal Marsden Hospital in South London.
-In 2009, he was said to be in remission.
+He underwent radiation therapy at the Royal Marsden Hospital in South London.
+Later that year he was said to be in remission.

 In November 2014, the Daily Mirror reported that he had dementia.
 Prowse denied this, but admitted that he had problems with his memory, which he put down to age.

 Retirement

-In October 2016, Prowse retired from all public appearances and events, due to ill health and the wishes of his family.
-His final onscreen appearance was filmed with the Welsh musician and his long-time friend Jayce Lewis in a sci-fi music video titled Shields.
+In late 2017, Prowse retired from all public appearances and events, due to ill health and the wishes of his family.
+His final onscreen appearance was filmed with his long-time friend the Welsh musician Jayce Lewis in a sci-fi music video titled Shields.
+Upon completing production Prowse was quoted as saying; Well, that's that and Jayce as responding; Job done, Legacy made!

 Death

-Prowse died at a hospital in London, England, on 28 November 2020, aged 85, after a short, unspecified illness.
+Prowse died at a hospital in London, England, on 28 November 2020, aged 85.